This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Updated: 26th May 2022

-For me, initially, it was the first option, and wanting to enrich my travels by being able to communicate the basics better in less touristed spots.
+For me, initially, it was the first option.
+I wanted to enrich my travels by being able to communicate the basics better in less touristy spots.
 However, over time, my love for Spain and the language has grown substantially, and a year after starting to self-study and learn Spanish online, I’ve committed to an in-person language school.
 Of course, this comes with an increased money and time commitment, so I’m very grateful for the tools I’ve detailed below to allow me to get to this point.

 Whether you want to explore the hidden gems of Spain, head off to explore an authentic side of Mexico City, or are even considering moving to one of the many Spanish speaking countries, I hope these resources will help you (as they did me) on your journey to speak Spanish.